-The culinary program has a full menu of the most outstanding Irish cuisine with hints of International inspiration.
+The culinary program has a full menu of the most outstanding Irish cuisine with hints of international inspiration.

 Breakfast at Restaurant 1180 offers a full menu of options to choose from all in addition to a full continental buffet.
 The buffet includes croissants, muffins, yogurt, cheeses, pain au chocolat, cereal, granola, and fresh fruit as well as a selection of juices, tea, coffee, espresso, and cappuccinos.

-For the main course, choices are The Castle Breakfast (a traditional Irish Breakfast), Irish Oatmeal Porridge, Eggs Florentine, Eggs Royale, French Toast, Avocado and Eggs, Eggs Benedict, Golden Waffles or Pancakes, and a Three Egg Omelette.
+For the main course, choices are The Castle Breakfast (a traditional Irish Breakfast), Irish Oatmeal Porridge, Eggs Florentine, Eggs Royale, French Toast, Avocado and Eggs, Eggs Benedict, Golden Waffles or Pancakes, and a Three Egg Omelet.